ashleygwilliams/npm-git-benchmark/README.md

 }
 ```

-Looking at the above example, you might be quick to note that using a `git` dependency means
-that you need to replace the semver range indication for that dependency.
-One of the main
-drawbacks to using a `git` dependency is that you cannot leverage semantic versioning.
-If you
-use a `git` dependency you can pin to a commit or a branch, but you can't use the language
-of semver to describe that decision.
-One of the drawbacks is that it's much harder for you
-and other devs to communicate and understand the version of that dependency your application
-needs.
-It also means that things like patch or minor release updates to that dependency won't
-be automatically brought into your application, the way a dependency that was specified as
-`^X.0.0` in your `package.json` (the default) might.
-In the end, using a `git` url to specify
-a dependency instead of a language specifically designed to do it will likely make your
-team less productive.

 If you and your company are already using GitHub, or something like it, for version
 control, it might occur to you that using it as your package registry would be a
 simple solution- particularly if you are already paying GitHub for private repositories!